TranswarpCN/TDH-Sample-Code/README.md

 - [x] Kerberos Support

-**ObjectStore.** Example for storing non-text (such as image, video, etc) files in Hyperbase with with multi-threading.
+**ObjectStore.** Example for storing non-text (such as image, video, etc) files in Hyperbase or HDFS with with multi-threading.

 - [x] Kerberos Support